gitkaviyarasi/readmegenerator/README.md

 1. Clone the repository:
     git clone git@github.com:gitkaviyarasi/readmegenerator.git
 2. Navigate to the project directory and create a branch.
-3. Install the required dependencies: npm install
+3. Install the required dependencies (inquirer): npm install
  The project relies on the inquirer package for user prompts, which will be installed as part of the dependencies.

 ## Usage
 To generate a README file, run the following command: node index.js.
-Check the Generated file under the folder utils
+Check the Generated file under the folder output

 ## License
 MIT